zizohassan/laravel-ajax-register/README.md

             doneUrl:"/home"
         });
 ```
-form =  the form id you must set id to the register form
+form =  the form id you must set id to the register form<br>
-erorr = the id of div we will show errors on it
+erorr = the id of div we will show errors on it<br>
 input = array of input that we will take values if this input required just put in sub array like this ['name' , 'required']
-if input optional just put his name like this 'email' do not worry about this point we set the input for you
+if input optional just put his name like this 'email' do not worry about this point we set the input for you <br>
-doneUrl = the url we will redirect user after register
+doneUrl = the url we will redirect user after register<br>

 example
 ```javascript